ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 You can install more than one instance of this service as needed.
 {: shortdesc}

-* For {{site.data.keyword.vcf-auto-short}} with NSX-T™ instances, F5 BIG-IP is supported for NSX-T 3.1 or later and for VMware vSphere® 7.0.
+F5 BIG-IP is supported for instances with VMware NSX-T 3.1 or later and VMware vSphere® 7 or later.
-* For {{site.data.keyword.vcf-auto-short}} with NSX-V instances V4.7 and earlier, F5 BIG-IP is supported for vSphere 6.7.

 {{site.data.content.para-promotion-services}}